 The cost of fixing uneven floors depends on the extent of the damage.
 The bigger the damage, the more costly it is to fix and vice versa.

 In the Dallas Fort Worth Area, for example, fixing a foundation costs anywhere between $5,000 and $12,000.
 For larger buildings such as schools, townhomes and apartment buildings, the cost could be well over $20,000.

 Steel piers are inherently more costly than concrete piers.
 Depending on your short and long-term objectives one might be a better choice over the other.
 The only sure way to know exactly how much it’ll cost to fix your structure’s uneven floors is by speaking with a professional.

 Like other foundation problems, fixing uneven floors should be done as soon as you notice problems with them.
 Once you notice any signs of sloping floors, call us immediately.

-Granite Foundation Repair is a reputable foundation repair company with vast experience fixing uneven floors in the Dallas and Fort Worth area.
-The first thing we do when you call us is perform a foundation inspection.
+Granite Foundation Repair is a reputable foundation repair company with vast experience in fixing uneven floors in the Dallas and Fort Worth area.
+The first thing we do when you call us is perform a foundation inspection, and site inspection.

-The inspection helps us know what the root cause is.
-Next, our repair specialist will recommend hiring plumbing services.
-This helps establish whether or not there are leakages in your house.
+The inspection helps us determine the root cause.
+Occasionally, our repair specialist will recommend hiring plumbing services.
+This helps establish whether or not there are leakages in fresh or grey water lines.

-Once we have the plumber’s report, we’ll know what course of action to take.
-If your house needs leveling, you can count on Granite Foundation Repair for help.
+If your house needs foundation repair, you can count on Granite Foundation Repair for help.
 In case you need concrete or steel piers installed, we can help you with that as well.